The Best Places in Los Angeles to Buy Tamales for the Holidays

-Consider yourself fortunate if you know someone who makes these finely wrapped (in corn husks or banana leaves) masa corn bundles filled with savory or sweet fillings.
+Consider yourself fortunate if you know someone who makes these finely wrapped (in corn husks or banana leaves) masa corn bundles filled with savory, veg-friendly and sweet fillings.

 Your best bet to score tamales at the smaller "mom and pop" locations is to order in advance, unless you want to wait in line and watch the sunrise—in which case, you’re sure to make a few new friends.

-Here are 12 places in L.A.
+Here are the best places in L.A.
 County to check out for your holiday tamales.

 La Flor de Yucatan